kolynzb/rust-tutor/docs/0x1print.md

-# Print Formatting In Rust.
+# Must knows

-- Functions are declared with `fn` and the main program must have a main fuction.
+- Functions are declared with `fn` keyword and the main program must have a main fuction.

 ```rs
 fn main(){